Polite but malicious

 History

 Politeness tends to be more of a trait in Occidental than Oriental cultures.
-It originated (and arguably still is) as a marker of the upper class.
+It originated (and arguably still is, in some respects) as a marker of the upper class.
 See also Victorian morality.

 This duality is an illusion that many people suffer from.
 People who are not particularly acting polite (according to whatever cultural norms) are not necessarily “impolite” (aka. “rude”), for they can also be underpolite.
 Unlike impoliteness (with its implicit projected “rudeness”), underpoliteness involves no malice on the underpolite.